earkevin11/Automate-Infrastructure-Provisioning-Terraform-with-Gitlab-CI-CD/README.md

 # 2. Create a Merge Request for your feature, which triggers the feature branch MR pipeline
 <img width="1039" height="590" alt="image" src="https://github.com/user-attachments/assets/1593f20b-a023-45e5-9621-ada68f656b8d" />

+## Once the MR pipeline's two jobs passes, you have to click merge, which triggers the Main pipeline

 # NOTE: Our gitlab yaml file will 2 pipelines:
 1. Feature branch MR pipeline
 2. Main pipeline

+# MR Pipeline
 Feature branch MR pipeline has 2 stages:
 1. init — initialize
 2. plan — preview changes and shows you what will be created, changed, and destroyed

+# Main Pipeline
 Main Pipeline has 5 stages:
 1. init
 2. plan